-After that, you’re put into their segmented list and that’s where the magic really starts to show.
+After that, you’re added into their segmented list, and that’s where the magic starts to show.

 What We Love About These Emails

-Depending on the menu option they sign up for, customers and subscribers will then have emails sent to them personalized to their menu option.
+Depending on the menu option they sign up for, customers and subscribers will be sent personalized emails based on the menu options they chose.

-Someone who chooses the Vegetarian menu will get emails about the menu for next week that feature vegetarian recipes only.
+Someone who chooses the Vegetarian menu will get emails about the menu for next week that only feature vegetarian recipes.

-Another person who chooses another meal plan will be mealed options available that appeal to their palate.
+Another person who chooses another meal plan will be emailed options available that appeal to their palate.

 But what about people who don’t convert right away?

-Those who abandon their cart will get personalized offers based on the menu option they picked initially and it’s aimed at converting the interested person into a customer.
+Those who abandon their cart will get personalized offers based on the menu option they picked initially and is aimed at converting the interested person into a customer.

 Takeaways For You:

 - Segment your list to make personalized product offerings easier.
-This is easier said than done.
+But it's easier said than done.
 It requires looking at all your email opt-ins across the intranet, mapping those back to your email marketing platform, and then tagging and segmenting your lists according to interest and browsing behavior.
-With an ESP like Sendlane, tracking browsing behavior and setting up segments is rather easy (more on that in a bit), but it might be different with the tool you’re using.
-But there are various segments you can create that would be good for personalized product recommendations.
+With an ESP like Sendlane, tracking browsing behavior and setting up segments is easy (more on that in a bit).

-- Here are a few ideas: By location, product purchased, average order value, product category.
+- Here are some segmentations strategies to get you started: location, product purchased, average order value, product category, etc.

-You can get creative with the product offerings for each segment, but having those segments in place will make it easier to send the right offer to the right person.
+You can get creative with the specific products offered for each segment and having those segments in place will make it easier to send the right offer to the right person.

 How To Add Personalized Product Recommendations To Your Emails

-Every email marketing tool has its own way of letting you add product recommendations.
-With Sendlane, we have a prebuilt product recommendation automation that works like a charm with Shopify stores.
-Or you can build from scratch if you like.
+Every email marketing tool has its way of letting you add product recommendations.
+With Sendlane, we have a pre-built product recommendation automation that works like a charm with Shopify stores.
+Or, if you’d like, you can build one from scratch.

-Another way to add these recommendations to your email is to set up event tracking on your product pages that then triggers a product recommendation email to send.
+Another way to add these recommendations to your email is to set up event tracking on your product pages that then trigger a product recommendation email to send.

 This is a great automation to set up because it tracks the behavior of someone viewing your site and then sends an email based on what they view — not based on if they abandoned their cart or not.

-In Sendlane, you would do this by creating the tracking event with our Sendlane Beacon features, creating a new automation that has the trigger as the event you just created.
-Finally, you’d wrap it up with setting a Goal.
+In Sendlane, you would do this by creating a tracking event with our tracking pixel, Beacon.
+Then create a new automation that is triggered by the event you just created.
+Finally, you’d wrap it up with setting a Goal, typically of purchase.

-In the case of this image above, the goal was that the view visited the product and generated income over $1.00.
-It’s a little technical, but easier than you’d think.
+In this image above, the goal was that the shopper visited the product and generated revenue over $50.
+It’s a little technical but easier than you’d think.